MassCalculator/doc/README.md

-## Mass Calculator documentation hosting repository
+# MassCalculator page

-In this repository lives the documentation generated from Doxygen and hosted in masscalculator.github.io
+This repository contains the documentation for the codebases of MassCalculator.